easybuilders/easybuild/docs/Integration_with_GitHub.rst

 * **a GitHub account**

-  * see https://github.com; creating an account is free but requires registration
+  * see https://github.com; creating an account is free

 * **a GitHub user name**